ni/niveristand-routing-and-faulting-message-library/README.md

-# SLSC Switch Message Library
+# Routing and Faulting Message Library

-This library is a concrete NI-SLSC Switch instantiation of the Switch consumer defined by the [Custom Device Message Library](https://github.com/ni/niveristand-custom-device-message-library).
+This library provides concrete implementations of the Switch consumer defined by the [Custom Device Message Library](https://github.com/ni/niveristand-custom-device-message-library).

+The following implementations are provided:

+- NI-SLSC Switch

 ## LabVIEW Version
 LabVIEW 2017